-UPSC Syllabus 2023 is very important for students preparing for UPSC Civil Services Exam.
+UPSC Syllabus 2023 pdf in Hindi and English is very important for students preparing for UPSC Civil Services Exam.
 Here we have given IAS Syllabus for all stages of UPSC which you can also download in PDF form.

-Candidates are advised to go through the Syllabus published in this Section for the Preliminary Examination and the Main Examination, as periodic revision of syllabus has been done in several subjects
+Candidates are advised to go through the Syllabus published in this Section for the Preliminary Examination and the Main Examination, as a periodic revision of the syllabus has been done in several subjects

 Preliminary Stage – General Studies & CSAT

 Mains Stage – 9 Theory Papers (GS I-IV, Language Papers, Essay & Optional)

 Personality Test – Interview

 UPSC Syllabus for CSE Prelims

 This is the first stage of the Civil Services Examination in which more than 10 lakh candidates apply every year, if the student passes this stage, then only the candidate is allowed to appear in the main examination in its next stage.